tectalic/om4-custom-css/readme.txt

 == Changelog ==

 = 1.0.7 =
 * Store previous CSS files for up to a day.
-This stops caching issues where old files are requested but no longer exist.
+This avoids issues where static caches (such as the ones used on WP Engine) refer to old CSS files that no longer exist.

 = 1.0.6 =
 * Allow other plugins to perform actions whenever the Custom CSS rules are saved.